R&H Logo

 How Do You Know If You Should Appeal?

 If your court’s final orders don’t align with the facts you presented, it might be worth considering an appeal.
 However, let’s face it: determining the likelihood of success on appeal is anything but easy.
-Beyond the general sense of unfairness or judicial inconsistency, it’s hard to gauge your odds accurately.
-That’s where an experienced family law attorney can assist.
+An experienced family law attorney can offer invaluable advisement to inform your decision.

 If you understand nothing else about filing an appeal, understand this: it is paperwork intensive and the deadlines are crucial.